Most faculty enjoy having undergraduates involved in their research. Don’t be afraid to approach them!

-The Research Directory is one way to find faculty actively looking for undergraduate research help.
+The Research Directory is one way to find faculty who are open to involving undergraduates in their research.
 Don't be discouraged if the professor you're interested in working with is not listed--you can always reach directly out to them!

 If you do not find an opportunity that matches your interests on CURF’s Research Directory, do not despair.